There’s good news for the advanced investor. The price war between Fidelity, Vanguard and Charles Schwab is continually heating up.

 Vanguard also has its own strong offerings in the world of ETFs.
 You can choose among 46 ETFs that you can buy and sell free of any commissions.
 One danger with the Vanguard offerings are that you could ‘overthink’ your allocations.
 I believe that ETFs work best when you use wide market sectors.
 By offering 46, some of the Vanguard choices get very narrow.
 However, you have a variety of stock funds, bond funds, as well as a real estate investment trust (REIT) fund.
 If you want commodities as an inflation hedge for a small portion of your portfolio, that is available too.
 Vanguard’s Emerging Market ETF is the lowest cost one I know of in the market.

-TD Ameritrade has more than 100 ETFs available, making their offerings by far the most varied of the commission-free players.
+TD Ameritrade has more than 250 ETFs available, making their offerings by far the most varied of the commission-free players.
 They’ve partnered with iShares, Powershares, SPDR, Vanguard and others for their extensive catalog.
+Their most recent offering includes a slate of 15 ETFs from State Street with expenses ratios in the 0.03% to 0.11% range.

 Finally, the latest entry into the market has been Scottrade.
 This discount brokerage firm offers a nice variety of commission-free ETFs — everything from ones that buy small companies, mid-sized companies or large companies; to one that buys the entire stock market; to ones that focus on certain commodities and industries.
 (You choose how wide or narrow you want to play it.)
 The annual management fee is so small (starting at 0.05%) that you almost need a microscope to see it!